flyteorg/flyte/rsts/deployment/gcp/manual.rst

    <BUCKETNAME> of the GCS bucket created
    <HOSTNAME> to the flyte FQDN (e.g. flyte.example.org)

 #.
-Configure flyte project and domain (Optional)
+(Optional) Configure Flyte project and domain

-Please update the helm values for restricting number of projects, By default flyte create 3 projects i.e. flytesnacks, flytetester, flyteexample.
+To restrict projects, update Helm values.
+By default, Flyte creates three projects: Flytesnacks, Flytetester, and Flyteexample.

 .. code-block::

    # you can define the number of projects as per your need
    flyteadmin:
     initialProjects:
        - flytesnacks
        - flytetester
        - flyteexamples

-Please update helm values for restricting number of domain, By default flyte creates 3 domain per project i.e development, staging and production
+To restrict domains, update Helm values again.
+By default, Flyte creates three domains per project: development, staging and production.

 .. code-block::

-   # -- Domains configuration for Flyte projects.
+   # -- Domain configuration for Flyte project.
 This enables the specified number of domains across all projects in Flyte.
    configmap
      domain:
        domains:
          - id: development